-The Severity of the disfigurement
+The Severity of the Disfigurement

 The severity of the disfigurement is a significant factor in determining damages.
 More severe disfigurement, such as considerable scarring or the loss of a limb, will typically result in a more substantial amount of non-economic damages paid to the victim.

-Age of the Victim
+The Age of the Victim

 The age of the victim can also impact damages awarded for disfigurement.
 Younger victims may suffer from disfigurement for a more extended time, resulting in higher payments for non-economic damages.

-Location of the Disfigurement
+The Location of the Disfigurement

 The location of the disfigurement can also play a role in determining damages.
 Disfigurement in a more visible area, such as the face or hands, may result in higher financial compensation.

-Impact on the Victim's Life
+The Impact on the Victim’s Life